-\begin{remark} As we selected, the point in $J$ dividing $J^{1}$ and $J^{2}$ is one of the boundary points of biggest dyadic sub-interval(s) of $J$, and the level of dyadic intervals is strictly decreasing to left and right side of this point. \end{remark}
+\begin{remark} As we selected, the point in $J$ dividing $J^{1}$and $J^{2}$ is one of the boundary points of biggest dyadic sub-interval(s) in $J$, and the level of dyadic intervals is strictly decreasing to left and right side of this point. \end{remark}

-\begin{corollary} Suppose $J$ is a non-dyadic finite interval, and $J$ is the union of dyadic intervals which are strictly monotone in their level, denoted as $\left\{ I_{k}\right\} _{k=1}^{n}$.
-If we bisect $J=J^{1}\cup J^{2}$ according to Lemma \ref{Lemma bisection partition}, and continue to bisect non-dyadic $J^{1}$ and/or $ J^{2} $, so on and so forth, until all intervals left are dyadic.
-Then the dyadic intervals left are $\left\{ I_{k}\right\} _{k=1}^{n}$. \end{corollary}

-\begin{proof} Suppose $I_{k}$ are arranged in an increasing order according to their position in $J$, and the level of $I_{k}$ is strictly increasing (the decreasing case is similar).
-Then $I_{n}$ is the biggest dyadic interval, which shares the right boundary point with $J$.
-Thus according to Lemma \ref {Lemma bisection partition}, the point inserted is the other boundary point of $I_{n}$, which cuts $I_{n}$ out from $J$.
-Since $I_{n}$ is dyadic, we continue to bisect $\cup _{k=1}^{n-1}I_{k}$, which is the same as $J$ that it is composed of dyadic intervals which are strictly increasing in their level, so bisecting $\cup _{k=1}^{n-1}I_{k}$ is to cut $I_{n-1}$ out.
-Continue this process, cut $I_{k}$ out one by one.
-Therefore, when the bisecting process finishes, we are left with dyadic intervals $\left\{ I_{k}\right\} _{k=1}^{n}$. \end{proof}

-\begin{lemma} Suppose $J$ is an interval.
-If we bisect $J=J^{1}\cup J^{2}$ according to Lemma \ref{Lemma bisection partition}, and continue to bisect non-dyadic $J^{1}$ and/or $J^{2}$, so on and so forth, until all intervals left are dyadic.
+\begin{lemma} Suppose $J$ is a finite non-dyadic interval.
+If we bisect $ J=J^{1}\cup J^{2}$ according to Lemma \ref{Lemma bisection partition}, and continue to bisect $J^{1}$ and $J^{2}$ if they are non-dyadic, so on and so forth, until all intervals left are dyadic.
 Then the dyadic intervals left constitute the dyadic partition of $J$ by Lemma \ref{Lemma of dyadic partition}. \end{lemma}